 Club/Organization Recognition Online Form

-If you are interested in creating a new club/organization on campus, please fill out the form below and hit submit so your info. is forwarded to Mike Luna, Director of Student Activities.
+If you are interested in creating a new club/organization on campus, please download the Clubs and Organizations Training Manual and submit an Application.
+The request will be forwarded to Mike Luna, Director of Student Activities.
 If you have questions, please contact 310.846.2595.